telerik/ajax-docs/controls/chat/overview.md

 # RadChat Overview

 **RadChat** for ASP.NET AJAX is a control powered by the Kendo UI Chat widget.
 The control allows for integration with any Bot framework, due to its simplicity, flexible API and customizable templates.
+RadChat is available as of **R2 2018**.

 This article provides a brief overview of the main features of the **RadChat** control.